 Women’s Rights in the Criminal Justice System

-In light of the #metoo social movement, the American Criminal Law Review is hosting a symposium to address the intersectionality of women’s issues and criminal law.
+On March 29, 2019, the American Criminal Law Review hosted a symposium to address the intersectionality of women’s issues and criminal law.